yuede/yuede.github.io/_pages/about.md

 News
 ======
+[Dec.
+2024] : Dr. Ji is awarded the Best Editor Award for 2024 at IEEE Open Journal of Communications Society (OJCOMS).

 [Nov.
 2024] : At SC 2024, Dr. Ji is invited to give a talk on "Advancing Graph AI: Tackling Efficiency, Application, and Explainability" at the [MLG-HPCE Workshop](https://sc24.conference-program.com/session/?sess=sess741).

 [Oct.
 2024] : Dr. Ji is invited to give a talk on Graph AI at the Biology Seminar in Texas Christian University (TCU).